SimoneRemoli/SimoneRemoli.github.io/_pages/about.md

 I studied at the [University of Rome Tor Vergata](https://ing.uniroma2.it/), in the Faculty of Computer Engineering, with a specialization in *"Software and Web."*

-During my academic journey, I gained solid expertise in operating systems and machine language, with a particular focus on x86 assembly.
+During my academic journey, I gained solid expertise in operating systems and machine language, with a particular focus on *x86 assembly*.

 I had the opportunity to collaborate as a visitor at the [National Research Council (C.N.R.)](https://www.cnr.it/), where I developed skills in using [LabVIEW](https://www.ni.com/en/shop/labview.html) to create programs for data acquisition and analysis, process control, report generation, and software design in industrial settings.

-Subsequently, I worked at AlmavivA as a database administrator and web application developer in C#, integrating Microsoft 365 and SharePoint.
-Specifically, I managed projects for the Italian Ministry of Defense, focusing on the implementation of digital signature systems.
+I worked at [AlmavivA](https://www.almaviva.it/it_IT) as a database administrator and web application developer in C#, integrating Microsoft 365 and SharePoint.
+Specifically, I managed projects for the [https://www.difesa.it/](Italian Ministry of Defense), focusing on the implementation of digital signature systems.

 I am deeply passionate about distributed programming on servers, particularly in Linux environments.
 I use Apache Tomcat to configure LAMP (Linux, Apache, MySQL, PHP) stacks on Raspberry Pi, creating local mini servers for experimental projects.

 Among my personal projects currently in development is RouteX, a Java-based application designed to help citizens of large metropolitan areas use subway networks eﬃciently and intuitively.

 My passion for programming began at the age of 15 when I started studying C++ while attending a technical IT institute.
 Over time, I developed a particular interest in algorithm design, combining computer science with combinatorial elements such as graphs to solve complex problems and